biopragmatics/pyobo/README.rst

     import pyobo

-    # I dont make the rules.
+    # I don't make the rules.
 I wouldn't have chosen this as the key for this property.
 It could be any string
     chebi_smiles_property = 'http://purl.obolibrary.org/obo/chebi/smiles'
     chebi_id_to_smiles = pyobo.get_filtered_properties_mapping('chebi', chebi_smiles_property)